On Expressive Power of Quantized Neural Networks under Fixed-Point Arithmetic

-This implies that for a large class of activation functions, our results (\cref{thm:necessity,thm:sufficiency}) provide a necessary and sufficient condition for universal approximation. \item We further extend our results to quantized networks with binary weights, i.e., all weights in the networks are in $\{-1,1\}$, and show that quantized networks with binary weights can universally approximate for various activation functions {such as $\Sigmoid$, $\relu$, $\elu$, $\SoftPlus$, $\SiLU$, $\Mish$, and $\GeLU$}.
-This setup has been widely studied in network quantization literature due to the low multiplication cost with $1$ and $-1$ \cite{ma2024era, wang2023bitnet}. \item We lastly discuss our main results.
-We show that a na\"ive quantization of real parameters in a network may incur a large error; hence, existing universal approximation results do not directly extend to quantized networks.
-We also quantitatively analyze the size of networks for approximating a target function in our results. \end{itemize}
+This implies that for a large class of activation functions, our results (\cref{thm:necessity,thm:sufficiency}) provide a necessary and sufficient condition for universal representation. \item We further extend our results to quantized networks with binary weights, i.e., all weights in the networks are in $\{-1,1\}$, and show that quantized networks with binary weights can universally represent for rounded versions of $\Sigmoid$, $\relu$, $\elu$, $\SoftPlus$, $\SiLU$, $\Mish$, and $\GeLU$.
+This setup has been widely studied in network quantization literature due to the low multiplication cost with $1$ and $-1$ \cite{ma2024era, wang2023bitnet}. \item We show that a na\"ive quantization of real parameters in a network may incur a large error; hence, existing universal approximation results do not directly extend to quantized networks.
+We also quantitatively analyze the size of networks for approximating a target function using our results. \end{itemize}